 Realizing our true nature makes us whole and sets us free.
 And we don’t have to go anywhere to seek our true nature any more than a wave has to go looking for the sea.

 I find this deeply enjoyable to contemplate!
-And in the next couple of articles I will expand on it, in case you’re interested in reading more.
-Meanwhile, your comments are most welcome.
+Your comments are most welcome.